PAUL34913/msp1-cv/README.md

 2. As a Returning Visitor, I want to find the best way to get in contact with the individual with any questions I may have.

     1. The navigation bar clearly highlights the "Contact Me" Page.
-    2. Here the user can fill out the form on the page, or are told that alternatively they can message the individual on social media.
+    2. Here the user can fill out the form on the page, or are told that alternatively they can message the individual on social media or use a method from their personal info.
     3. The footer contains links to the individuals Instagram, Linkedin, Git Hub and Slack pages as well as the individuals email.
     4. Whichever link they click, it will open up in a new tab to ensure that the user can easily get back to the website.
     5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.